 A Philosophic Renaissance

 The pace of change in understanding the place and role of public health in the United States has accelerated dramatically in recent years.
-Stimulated by the disturbing findings in the 1988 IOM report (public health system in disarray, no coherent vision or mission, disconnection from its academic base, etc.), and by ...
+Stimulated by the disturbing findings in the 1988 IOM report (public health system in disarray, no coherent vision or mission, disconnection from its academic base, ...